shoubhikraj/molecular-modelling/MRCC-compile-script/README.md

 The command line options and instructions for running are in the script (open with notepad).

+The script **must** be run from the Intel x64 compiler command line environment.
+The script assumes that you are running a 64-bit system.

 To run the script on Windows—

 From Powershell: `.\compile.ps1 <options>`